Kopano-dev/konnect/README.md

 the full path to that file via the `--encryption-secret` parameter.
 If you skip this, Konnect will generate a random key on startup.

+To run a functional OpenID Connect provider, an issuer identifier is required.
+The `iss` is a full qualified https:// URI pointing to the web server which serves the requests to Konnect (example: https://example.com).
+Provide the Issuer Identifier with the `--iss` parametter when starting Konnect.

+Furthermore to allow clients to utilize the Konnect services, clients need to be known/registered.
+For now Konnect uses a static configuration file which allows clients and their allowed urls to be registered.
+See the the example at `identifier-registration.yaml.in`.
+Copy and modify that file to include all the clients which should be able to use OpenID Connect and/or OAuth2 and start Konnect with the `--identifier-registration-conf` parameter pointing to that file.
+Without any explicitly registered clients, Konnect will only accept clients which redirect to an URI which starts with the value provided with the `--iss` parameter.

 ## URL endpoints

 Take a look at `Caddyfile.example` on the URL endpoints provided by Konnect and